Special Interest Groups (SIGS)

 How do I join a Special Interest Group?

 If you are a member, just log into the member website and indicate with a tick on the appropriate box next to the SIG you would like to join.
-If you are a member click here to do this now.
 If there is a SIG interest you have identified and it is not listed, just tick “other” and detail the interest.
 We will contact you if there are other similar interests amongst members to warrant establishing a special interest group.
 Please note a condition of joining is that your email and name may be provided to other members within that special interest group.